Your future begins in Siegen

 The course is also offered as a dual study program (study + training + practical work in a company).
 Here 2 degrees are acquired: Bachelor of Science and an IHK vocational qualification.

-If you do not have an Abitur but are already in the middle of your career, please find out more here.
+If you do not have a high school diploma, but do have a technical college entrance qualification, or are already in the middle of your professional life, please find out more here.

 Good reasons for studying civil engineering at the University of Siegen

-- In addition to technical subjects, the degree program also deals comprehensively with socially important topics such as sustainability and environmental protection
+- Focus on important topics such as sustainability and environmental protection

-- High practical relevance of teaching with direct contact to industry
+- High practical relevance with direct contact to industry

 - Possibility of dual studies